 Why You Should Read It

 Story unfolds, a new voice enters Amanda’s head, urging her to do things like steal from people and talk to strange men in bars.
-This frightening voice leaves her questioning whether she’s being possessed by a demon or if she’s simply losing her mind and becoming insane.
-With her sense of control slipping away, Amanda must figure out if she can regain her life or if she’s truly beyond saving.
+This frightening voice leaves her questioning whether she’s being possessed by a demon, or if she’s simply losing her mind and becoming insane.
+Because of her sense of control slipping away, Amanda must figure out if she can regain her life or if she’s truly beyond saving.

 Page Count: 156 Pages